RESTful-Drupal/restful/docs/documentation.md

 # Documenting your API

 ## Documenting your fields
-When declaring your public field and their mappings you will have the opportunity to also provide information about the field itself.
-This includes basic information about the field, information about the data the field holds and about how to generate a form element in the client side for this particular field.
-By declaring this information a client can write an implementation that reads this information and provide form elements _for free_ via reusable form components.
+When declaring a public field and its mappings, you can also provide information about the field itself.
+This includes basic information about the field, information about the data the field holds, and information about the form element to generate on the client side for this field.

+By declaring this information, you make it possible for clients to provide form elements for your API using reusable form components.

 ```php
 $public_fields['text_multiple'] = array(